 Contact me to request my e-newsletter or scroll up and look to the upper right of this page to directly sign up for it.
 I promise not to spam you or sell your email address, even if I’m offered $1,000,000.

-Free tai chi lessons: Monday 24 and Wednesday 26 July, 6.30pm, at Clayton Park School hall.
+Free tai chi lessons: Monday 24 and Wednesday 26 July, 6.30pm.
 Perfect for winter wellness and to build your inner warmth against the cold.
-Address: Wattle Farm Road, Wattle Downs, Manurewa.
-Please refer to the map in this link for venue location.

 Do you want to get warm and be fitter and healthier?
 Do you feel stressed or have trouble sleeping?
 Maybe you’d love to wave goodbye to the aches and pains of middle-age?
 If so, then say hello to Kia Ora Tai Chi.